 After an exhausting pakikibaka sa ComiCon, I became so tired I literally sat at the corner and made tambay for a while while the anime’s are having their photo op.
 That was a strategic move coz there’s a power outlet there!, ninja moves ng mga batang walang dalang portable chargers.

 Anyways the ComiCon ConventionCentre was just beside the CN Tower, yey!
-I didn’t go to the observatory anymore coz I was hopping there’d still be a next time.
+I didn’t go to the observatory anymore coz I was hoping there’d still be a next time.
 So my long walk was all worth it after seeing the 3rd tallest tower in the world.

 Fact: Did you know that CN Tower was the tallest free standing structure since it’s completion in 1976?
 Wikipedia said that it held its record as the tallest tower for 34 years until Burj Khalifa and Canton Tower was completed in 2010.
 Mmmm, so looks like i have been able to see 2 of the top 3 towers in the world (I’ve seen Canton Tower last year chos!).
 Let’s go see Burj Khalifa!